‘THAT WHICH SURVIVES’ (TOS)

 Meanwhile on the Enterprise, Spock takes charge as they head back for Captain Kirk and the others.
 Spock does tend to get impatient with everybody in this episode, especially with Scotty’s emotions.

 This episode also features Booker Bradshaw as Dr. M’Benga, who first appeared in ‘A Private Little War’ in Season 2.
 There’s also Naomi Pollack as Lt.
 Rahda and Kenneth Washington as Engineer Watkins.

 Watkins unfortunately gets killed by Losira when she appears on board the Enterprise and touches him.
 How Losira can be aboard the Enterprise and on the planet at the same time, I just don’t know.

-There’s a tense sequence where Scotty repairs some damage caused by Losira when she sabotaged the ship’s engines.
+There’s a tense sequence where Scotty repairs some damage caused by Losira once she sabotaged the ship’s engines.
 It causes the Enterprise ship to go faster beyond its permitted warp parameters.